93jy/quartz/content/notes/The Laws of Human Nature.md

 ---
-title: "The Uninhabitable Earth"
+title: "The Laws of Human Nature"
-alias: ["The Uninhabitable Earth"]
+alias: ["The Laws of Human Nature"]
 tags:
 - Book
 ---